 And with this, the Watcher simply vanished into the void on his way back to the Algol Systems.

 Kothovalth, thought I. The Total Overthrow.
 Universal Reset.
 Many things will change, but the Earthlings will not even notice it.
 I took solace in knowing that it would, it its way, undo certain personal tragedies.
 Tragedies of which I cannot speak.
-Tragedies that I now know to be the doing of the execrable Don Wingo in his mad plots to become the First Evil, the very SATAN, the original Devil shunned by every decent species of the Cosmos.
+Tragedies that I now know to be the doing of the execrable Don Wingo in his mad plots to become the Original Evil, the very SATAN, the first Devil shunned by every decent species of the Cosmos.

 The Watcher had given me no indication as to where I could find Wingo, but I already knew that it would be here in Baltimore.
 This city has been a centre, a rallying-point for the bizarre since its inception, built as it is here on a harbour of the Chesapeake Bay, an area used in prehistoric times as an outlet of Atlantis.